Top 11 Windows Events to Monitor

 A new device on your network is generally part of onboarding procedures for a new employee or addition of approved new technology.
 But, if an unrecognized device is attached to your system, you’ll want to know about it as quickly as possible.
 Maintaining logs on these events can cue you in to whether the device is an expected part of business operations or something that should be investigated further.

 In addition to obtaining these logs from your systems, it’s also imperative to review them regularly.
 Logs are records of information, and without review and interpretation of those records, they can’t help you maintain network security.
+Unknown devices may indicate unauthorized access points or potential insider threats.

 9. New Processes or Services Created

 This event indicates whether a program was ran or if software was installed on one of your network’s systems.
 These are generally common business practices.
 However, if you begin to suspect malicious behavior on your network or systems, these logs will help indicate the nature and location of the behavior.
 When you set this up, be sure to enable command line auditing.
+Monitoring this helps detect persistence mechanisms or suspicious background activity.

-10. Powershell Logging
+10. PowerShell Logging

 PowerShell is a Windows command environment that allows users to execute programs.
-In the past, Powershell didn’t have many logging capabilities.
-If an attacker executed commands from Powershell, system administrators were often left with few clues as to what had happened.
+In the past, PowerShell didn’t have many logging capabilities.
+If an attacker executed commands from PowerShell, system administrators were often left with few clues as to what had happened.

 However, newer versions of PowerShell allow much more visibility into the command environment, producing logs that show script block logging, module logging, transcription logging, and more.
 Keeping logs of the activities within PowerShell can give you visibility into command activities performed by authorized users and threat agents alike.
+PowerShell is commonly used in living-off-the-land attacks and script-based exploitation.

 11. User Login/Authentication Events

 By monitoring user login/authentication events (successes and failures), you’ll be able to determine which users were active at specific times.
 This might not be imperative in daily business practices, but, in the event of a breach, being able to know which users were active is highly valuable.
+These logs help identify suspicious login behavior, unauthorized access, or compromised credentials.

 While the 11 events identified here are the big puzzle pieces you should pay attention to, there are other, more subtle, events that can go unnoticed without an eye for detail.